sjoakley/spot-instance-tutorial/README.md

 static page, one machine for the Locust master and several instances for locust slaves.

-1. Modify the file cli/launch.py to create additional instances for the load generators.
-    * Bonus points for using different size hosts for the Locust master and slaves.
-2. Complete the TODO sections in fabric/fabfile.py.
-    1. Implement the setup\_git\_repository method to clone the git repo for the tutorial.
-    2. Implement the stop\_docker\_container method to stop any running Docker containers that may be previous runs of the fabric file.
-    3. Complete the configure\_webserver method stop previous containers and launch a new one from the freshly built image.

 To setup the environment once the exercise steps are complete run the following sequence of commands: